bitcoinops/bitcoinops.github.io/_topics/en/erlay.md

   - title: Discussion about inconsistent mempools and how that could affect Erlay
     url: /en/newsletters/2022/11/02/#better-peering-involves-tradeoffs

+  - title: "Announcement of new Hyperion network simulator intended for eventual testing of Erlay"
+    url: /en/newsletters/2024/08/02/#hyperion-network-event-simulator-for-the-bitcoin-p2p-network

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Minisketch